William Whiting (poet)

 William Whiting (1 November 1825 - 3 May 1878) was an English writer and hymnist, best known for his 1860 hymn "Eternal Father, Strong to Save".

 Life

 He was born in Kensington, England, and educated at Clapham and Winchester College.
-Because of his musical ability, he became master of the Winchester College Quiristers (Choristers).
+Because of his musical ability, he became master of the Winchester College Chapel Choir's Quiristers.

 He died on College Street, Winchester.

 Works

 Whiting is best known for "Eternal Father, Strong to Save".
 It is used by the Royal Navy for church services and was adopted by the United States Naval Academy, and so is often called "The Navy Hymn".
 He also published two poetry collections: